Drone regulations in Great Britain (United Kingdom)

 Contact for commercial pilots and in case of questions about where you can fly: [email protected]

-To use your drone in the UK commercially, you must apply for a permit.
-For simple maneuvers, a standard permission is enough, for which you can apply online.
-For more complex projects and exemptions, use form SRG 1320.
+To use your drone commercially in the UK, you must apply for a permit.
+For simple maneuvers, a Standard Permission is sufficient, which you can apply for online.
+For more complex operations and special permissions, there is the SRG 1320 form.

-Good to know: Frequency determinations: 2.4 GHz without power limitation with digital radio; 5.8 GHz in the range of 5.725 to 5.875 MHz
+- Frequency regulations: 2.4 GHz without power limitation with digital transmission; 5.8 GHz in the range from 5.725 to 5.875 MHz

-We have researched the listed drone regulations for Great Britain to the best of our knowledge.
-We can not guarantee the correctness of the information.
-If you want to be on the safe side, please contact the competent aviation authority.
-Alternatively, you can also ask the embassy in your country for further information about the regulations.
-Please leave us a comment when you receive news and/or gain experience with your copter in Great Britain!
+The drone regulations for the United Kingdom listed here have been researched to the best of our knowledge.
+However, we cannot guarantee the accuracy of the information.
+If you want to be on the safe side, contact the British Civil Aviation Authority.
+Alternatively, you can also reach out to the British embassy in your home country for more information on the regulations.
+Please leave us a comment if you learn any updates and/or have your own experiences flying a drone in the UK!

 I live in the U.K. And have just got my pfco from the CAA great to see your site giving advice on safe drone flying around Europe and other places really informative lots of info in one place and all the info on the UK is 100% correct great research and will be using your site for reference when flying overseas thanks guys would love to see a gallery on here of all your travels